jumartin/Calendar/README.md

 $ carthage update
 ```

-### The old way

-If you don't want to use CocoaPods, you need to copy the content of the CalendarLib folder into your project, as well as the source of the two dependencies : [OSCache](https://github.com/nicklockwood/OSCache) and [OrderedDictionary](https://github.com/nicklockwood/OrderedDictionary).

 ## Getting started

 1. If you want to use EventKit as a data source, create an instance of `MGCDayPlannerEKViewController` or `MGCMonthPlannerEKViewController`, or subclass them for your own needs.